Asia Today: India surges to world’s 2nd-worst virus caseload | Times Leader

 — Australia has struck supply and production agreements with pharmaceutical companies worth $1.2 billion over two potential COVID-19 vaccines.
 Britain’s University of Oxford in collaboration with AstraZeneca and Australia’s University of Queensland working with CSL will provide more than 84.8 million vaccine doses for Australia’s 26 million people, almost entirely manufactured in Melbourne, a government statement said.
 Australians would have access to 3.8 million doses of the University of Oxford vaccine in January and February, it said.
 Prime Minister Scott Morrison said both vaccines would need to be proven safe and effective and meet all necessary regulatory requirements before being made available to the public.
 Any vaccine would be free to all Australians.

-— Australia’s hot spot Victoria state on Monday recorded its lowest count of new COVID-19 cases in more than 10 weeks.
+— Australia’s virus hot spot, Victoria state, on Monday recorded its lowest number of new COVID-19 cases in more than 10 weeks.
 The state reported 41 new cases and nine deaths in the latest 24-hour period.
 Restrictions were slightly eased in Melbourne on Sunday but the state capital and Australia’s second-largest city will remain in lockdown until at least Oct.
 26. The 14-day average in Victoria is now 96 a day.
-Victorian Premier Danial Andrews said the average will have to be below 50 before restrictions can be relaxed.
+Victorian Premier Danial Andrews said the average will have to fall below 50 before restrictions can be relaxed.
 “This is not about eradicating it.
 We will finish up with cases and outbreaks in 2021, but they’ll be of such low numbers that we can probably put the lid on those and not have to put restrictions back on,” Andrews said.